-- Have you earned income from trading bitcoin?
+- Have you generated income from trading bitcoin?
 (As noted earlier, this is a critical question that may require professional advice.)

 - Are you paid in bitcoin?
 (Think broadly on the point – wages, salaries, part-time work, freelancing, and beyond.)